phirebase/custom-post-types-dashboard-widget/README.md

 = Is this compatible with the latest version of WordPress? =

-Yes, the plugin is tested and compatible with WordPress 6.7.x
+Yes, the plugin is tested and compatible with WordPress 6.7

-== Screenshots ==

-1. Dashboard widget showing selected custom post types.
-2. Settings page for selecting post types.

 == Changelog ==